Red-footed tortoise: Northwestern variant

 They are similar to the northeastern variant, but their carapace base color is grey, dark brown, or coffee rather than black.
 Their pale plastrons have central dark areas resembling an exclamation point.
 Their heads and limbs are generally pale yellow to orange.
 The average size is slightly smaller than usual- 30–35 cm.
 They are found in southeast Panama and Colombia.

 Northern variant

 These also are similar to the northeastern variant, with head and limb colors generally pale yellow to light orange, rarely red, and their heads and limbs are often slightly different colors.
 The average size is slightly smaller than usual- 30–35 cm.
 They are found in Colombia, Ecuador, and Peru.

 Southern variant

 The southern variants' carapaces are often not quite black to dark brown, sometimes with light grey or whitish between the scutes.
 Their plastrons are mostly dark in a symmetrical mottled pattern.
-Size tends to be larger on average then northeastern variants, with the largest individuals found in this area.
+Size tends to be larger on average than northeastern variants, with the largest individuals found in this area.
 Fore limbs feature a slightly enlarged scale on the side of the 'elbow'.
 Adult males do not have the constricted waist, and females average a bit larger than the males.
 They are seen in the Gran Chaco - Bolivia, Paraguay, and northern Argentina.